bencolmer/nova-resource-hierarchy/README.md

 You can control which actions (Create, View, Update, and Delete) are available.

-By default, the View, Edit, and Delete actions are available.
-These actions are protected by authorization controls.
+By default, the Create, View, Update, and Delete actions are available.
+These actions are protected by [authorization policies](https://nova.laravel.com/docs/v5/resources/authorization#policies).

 ```diff
 public function tools()